adamwlester/awl-site/README.md

 - On smaller screens, all elements stack vertically in this order:
   1. Image-viewer (banner)
   2. 3D-viewer (window)
-  3. Left-column front matter and content body sections (listed above)
+  3. Left-column front matter and content body sections
+    - `title` (from front matter)
+    - `summary` (from front matter)
+    - Description (from content body)
+    - Validation and Performance (from content body)
+    - Materials and Fabrication (from content body)
+    - Release (from content body)
+    - References (from content body)
-  4. Right-column content body sections (listed above)
+  4. Right-column content body sections
+    - Role and Contributions (from content body)
+    - Highlights & Key Specs (from content body)
+    - Deployment and Status (from content body)
+    - Licensing (from content body)

 - The DOM order matches the mobile stacking order above **not the source Markdown file**.
   The desktop layout is achieved purely via CSS (grid/flex) positioning of these groups.